WakiMak/trentent.github.io-forked/_posts/2017-03-10-citrix-workspace-environment-manager-vs-group-policy-preferences-performance-story.md

 So how does WEM do?

-One of the ways that WEM &#8216;helps&#8217; counting stats is by pushing the processing into the user session where it can be processed asynchronously. Â WEM creates a log in your %userprofile% folder that you can examine to see when it starts:
+One of the ways that WEM 'helps' counting stats is by pushing the processing into the user session where it can be processed asynchronously. Â WEM creates a log in your %userprofile% folder that you can examine to see when it starts:

 <img class="aligncenter size-full wp-image-2072" src="http://theorypc.ca/wp-content/uploads/2017/03/WEM_Yolo-1.png" alt="" width="904" height="400" srcset="http://theorypc.ca/wp-content/uploads/2017/03/WEM_Yolo-1.png 904w, http://theorypc.ca/wp-content/uploads/2017/03/WEM_Yolo-1-300x133.png 300w, http://theorypc.ca/wp-content/uploads/2017/03/WEM_Yolo-1-768x340.png 768w" sizes="(max-width: 904px) 100vw, 904px" />

 &nbsp;

-Unfortunately, WEM&#8217;s log isn&#8217;t very granular. Â Procmon will fix that again ðŸ™‚
+Unfortunately, WEM's log isn't very granular. Â Procmon will fix that again ðŸ™‚

-The entry I&#8217;m looking for in WEM is &#8220;MainController.ProcessRegistryValues()&#8221;. Â This tells us when it starts doing the registry work:
+The entry I'm looking for in WEM is "MainController.ProcessRegistryValues()". Â This tells us when it starts doing the registry work:

 <img class="aligncenter size-full wp-image-2073" src="http://theorypc.ca/wp-content/uploads/2017/03/WEM_Registry-1.png" alt="" width="822" height="408" srcset="http://theorypc.ca/wp-content/uploads/2017/03/WEM_Registry-1.png 822w, http://theorypc.ca/wp-content/uploads/2017/03/WEM_Registry-1-300x149.png 300w, http://theorypc.ca/wp-content/uploads/2017/03/WEM_Registry-1-768x381.png 768w" sizes="(max-width: 822px) 100vw, 822px" />